 Contractor

 Because, let’s face it: television shelter programs in which any Tom, Dick, or Hammer can transform a claustrophobic one-bedroom apartment into an open-plan paradise provide an inaccurate idea of what it takes to become a general contractor.
-Shigley claims that television producers are making a program, but that they really live it.
+Shigley claims that television producers are making a program, but that they live it.
 According to him, genuine contractors are less flashy but more committed to the construction and renovation industries.